Supersonic-Sites/leachanel/content/en/_index.md

       - img_alt: make-up services
         cta: Call To Action
         cta_link: services/#make_up
-        title: Make-Up
+        title: Makeup
-        desc: If you're looking for efficient professional make-up application for your wedding, prom, graduation, or any other special event, I am here to help you shine on your big day.
+        desc: If you're looking for efficient professional makeup application for your wedding, prom, graduation, or any other special event, I am here to help you shine on your big day.
         aos: fade